MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-planner-app.md

 ### Premium plans and the tasks in them

-Premium plans and tasks are stored in Dataverse and managed via the Project service.
+Premium plans and tasks are stored in Dataverse and managed via the Project for the web service.
 When a task is assigned to a user, it's also stored in the same Azure location as basic plans.
 Attachments are stored in the SharePoint location for the group.

-To learn more about the Project service, see [Project for the web get started guide for administrators](/project-for-the-web/project-for-the-web-get-started-guide-for-admins).
+To learn more, see [Project for the web get started guide for administrators](/project-for-the-web/project-for-the-web-get-started-guide-for-admins).

 To learn more about managing Power Platform, see the [Power Platform admin documentation](/power-platform/admin/).